-LEAD @ New Paltz empowers students to gain a better understanding of how the application of practical leadership skills will benefit their educational pursuits, their career, their community, and their world.
-Designed around Evers, Rush, and Berdrow's "Bases of Competence", leaders today need to not only have a basic skill set, but be confident in their abilities to apply them as needed.
+LEAD @ New Paltz empowers students to gain a better understanding of how the application of practical leadership skills will benefit their educational pursuits, their careers, their communities, and their worlds.
+Designed around Evers, Rush, and Berdrow's "Bases of Competence," leaders today need to not only have a basic skill set, but be confident in their abilities to apply them as needed.
 By concentrating on general skills, this competency model creates a strong base to support LEAD participants' specialist knowledge and skills gained through their academic programs.
 There are four base competencies:

 - COMMUNICATING - Leaders today need to know how to effectively communicate their message in a variety of ways and to a variety of audiences.
 Select LEAD sessions will offer participants an opportunity to improve skills in areas of interpersonal communication, group dynamics, listening skills, public speaking, and digital communication.

 - MANAGING PEOPLE AND TASKS - A leader can have a great idea, but needs the skills to put that vision into action.
 Select LEAD sessions will offer participants increased knowledge in coordinating, decision-making, influence, managing conflict, organizing, event management, budgeting, and identifying resources to better accomplish the tasks at hand.